SaiGopal-Challa/TicketSystemSPRY/README.md

 - prevent double booking for the same user and event - if an user (user_id) has booked ticket(s) for a certain event (id), don't allow anymore booking for same user (holding itself should fail) -> hold seats api will handle this too.

+- In updateEvent: “Partial updates supported—only provided fields are updated.”
+- In Constraints: “Double booking for same user and event is prevented.
+Also, Expired holds are automatically released.”
 ---
 ### UML Diagram